 - Anemia.
 Due to its high amount of iron and essential amino acids, it promotes hemoglobin synthesis, the vital part of red blood cells.
 It is recommended during pregnancy.

 - Malnutrition, recovery, and physical weakness.
-It acts in revitalizing and general refreshing of the body.
+It acts to revitalize and generally refresh the body.

 - Arteriosclerosis and its disorders: Angina pectoris, heart attack, lack of blood flow, mainly affecting the legs.
-The favorable action of blue spirulina is due to its content of unsaturated fatty acids, such as linoleic and gamma-linolenic acids.
+Blue spirulina’s favorable action is due to its content of unsaturated fatty acids, such as linoleic and gamma-linolenic acids.

 Blue Spirulina Scientific Facts